 We are here for you.

-The coronavirus (COVID-19) situation is evolving day by day.
-Exchange Bank monitors information from the World Health Organization (WHO), Center for Disease Control (CDC) and state and local health departments to ensure we are doing the right things to keep our customers and employees safe.
+Exchange Bank monitors COVID-19 information from the World Health Organization (WHO), Center for Disease Control (CDC) and state and local health departments to ensure we are doing the right things to keep our customers and employees safe.

 We encourage you to visit the Center for Disease Control (CDC) preventions website frequently for the latest updates on how to protect yourself and others.